 The application materials will not be available online or in offices until 8 a.m. on Nov.
 18.

 Washington voters approved Initiative 502 in November 2012, legalizing the production, sale and use of recreational marijuana.
-Revenue provides the initial licensing service for state business licenses and forwards the license application to the Liquor Control Board (LCB), which will review and approve applications for the three recreational marijuana endorsements.
+Revenue provides the initial licensing service for state business licenses and forwards the license application to the Liquor and Cannabis Board (LCB), which will review and approve applications for the three recreational marijuana endorsements.

 Revenue encourages applicants to apply online.